DGP brane cosmology and quark-hadron phase transition: Conclusion

-In this paper, we have discussed the quark–-hadron phase transition in a DGP brane cosmological scenario in which our universe is a three-brane embedded in a $5$-dimensional bulk space-time with an intrinsic Ricci curvature scalar and a cosmological constant being included in the brane action, within an effective model of QCD.
+In this paper, we have discussed the quark–-hadron phase transition in a DGP brane cosmological scenario where our universe is a three-brane embedded in a $5$-dimensional bulk with an intrinsic Ricci curvature scalar and a cosmological constant, within an effective model of QCD.
 We have studied the evolution of the physical quantities, relevant to the physical description of the early universe; the energy density, temperature and scale factor, before, during, and after the phase transition.
-In particular, due to the high energy density in the early universe, we have studied the specific case of neglecting the terms linearly proportional to the energy density with respect to the quadratic terms in the Friedmann equation when the negative branch is considered.
-By assuming that the phase transition may be described by an effective nucleation theory, we also studied the case where the universe evolved through a mixed phase with a small initial supercooling and monotonically growing hadronic bubbles.
+In particular, due to the high energy density in the early universe, we have studied in detail the specific case where the terms linearly proportional to the energy density can be neglected relative to the quadratic terms in the Friedmann equation when the negative branch is considered.